HarbourHeading/KVM-GPU-Passthrough/README.md

 If you are running a headless system and want low-latency, you can use a remote desktop viewer like [Moonlight QT](https://github.com/moonlight-stream/moonlight-qt), [Parsec](https://parsec.app/) or [Looking Glass](https://looking-glass.io/).

-Some of the options above provide fallback virtual displays, but if it does not work out of the box, I recommend either buying a HDMI dummy plug or installing and setting up a virtual display driver.
+Some of the options above provide fallback virtual displays, but if it does not work out of the box I recommend either buying a HDMI dummy plug or installing and setting up a virtual display driver.
 For installation instructions, refer to [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver).

 ### Tips